 It shouldn’t be confused with backlight bleeding, which occurs in all LED-backlit panels and involves light leaking around the edges of the screen as the monitor’s bezel isn’t entirely blocking it.

 First of all, we’ll address the majority of photos online depicting IPS glow.

-If you crank up the display brightness all the way to 100% in a pitch black room with a dark background on-screen and then take a photo of it, not only will the photo make the glow look worse than it actually is, it’s also not the proper way to measure IPS glow in dark rooms.
+If you crank up the display brightness all the way to 100% in a pitch-black room with a dark background on-screen and then take a photo of it, not only will the camera make the glow look worse than it actually is, but it’s also not the proper way to measure IPS glow.

-As previously mentioned, glowing is expected to be visible in this scenario; luckily, you won’t be, or at least shouldn’t, watch the screen under these circumstances because it’s bad for your eyes.
+Luckily, you won’t be, or at least shouldn’t, looking at the screen under these conditions (high brightness in a pitch-black room) as it’s bad for your eyes.

-Next, IPS glow is usually more noticeable from different angles.
-Try to tilt or height adjust your monitor so that the glow is less visible from your viewing point.
-You can also try sitting a bit further from the monitor.
+Try to tilt or adjust the height of your monitor so that the glowing is less visible from your viewing position.
+You can also try sitting a bit further away from the monitor.

 Lastly, you can add more ambient lighting to your room.
-A standard desk lamp or some RGB LED lighting can greatly reduce the visibility of IPS glow.
+A standard desk lamp or some RGB LEDs behind your desk can greatly decrease the visibility of IPS glow.